All Episodes

 Now those plans apparently blown to smithereens.

-Now Favre comes in and wants to play, they want to trade him because he'll end up at the Vikings, which is uh, you know, division opponent.
+They want to trade him because he'll end up with the Vikings, which is division opponent.

 Right.

-You know, paying him to stay home and not play.
+Paying him to stay home and not play.

-So I'm glad he he didn't take that.
+I'm glad he didn't take that.

-But at any rate, at the end of the day, Deanna, all of this is just nothing but fun, because it's sports.
+But at any rate, at the end of the day, Deanna, all of this is just nothing but fun because it's sports.

 And sports is an escape from the humdrum of the Obamas and the McCain's and the leftists and the oil price and so forth.